One-Pan Beef Dinner

 Who doesn’t appreciate a tasty recipe for oven-roasted potatoes?
 They go with just about everything, and they’re cheap.

 As with the roasted veggies, I didn’t use a separate recipe for the potatoes.
 They cooked right alongside the meat and veggies.
-Also like I did with the vegetables, I sprayed the potatoes with buttery cooking spray and sprinkled them with garlic salt and dried parsley flakes.
+Also, as I did with the vegetables, I sprayed the potatoes with buttery cooking spray and sprinkled them with garlic salt and dried parsley flakes.
 For a spicier version, you might want to use cayenne, chipotle powder, or chili powder.

 |Prep time||Cook time||Ready in||Yields|